 This went on for a couple of years and I felt myself being more discouraged than ever in my life calling.
 I was giving up on hope for myself, I was convinced I was going to be trapped in retail not going anywhere forever and had to sit myself down.
 But instead of thinking of a plan, I found myself doodling on the side of my paper instead.
 The next thing I knew ideas for drawings and writing came flowing and I was overwhelmed with inspiration.
 My love for being creative was rekindling again.
 That’s when I realized that I had drawn away from my true calling.
 What made me think I would enjoy being a manager in retail… the extra money?
 The only reason why I wanted the extra money is to go back to school.

 Back on the School Wagon

-So with a chosen program I finally decided that the only way to get into school was just do it.
-So in the summer of 2015 I finally enrolled in a couple of classes.
+So with a chosen program I finally decided that the only way to get into school just did it.
+So in the summer of 2015, I finally enrolled in a couple of classes.
 I still was interested in marketing but couldn’t fit another degree into my busy schedule on top of having my two jobs and the full class schedule for Graphic Design so when DMACC announced the start of the new Digital Marketing Certificate, I was excited.